Fidelity plateaus from correlated noise in isolated few-level quantum systems: Abstract

 \section{Abstract}

-We demonstrate that, in a quantum simulation protocol based on the Hubbard model, correlated noise in the Hubbard parameters leads to arbitrarily long plateaux in the state-preparation fidelity as a function of elapsed time.
-We argue that this correlated-noise scenario is the generic one in the cold-atom context, since all of the Hubbard-model parameters ultimately depend on the same set of lasers.
-We explain the formation of such a plateau using the Bloch-sphere representation, deriving analytical expressions for its start and end times and its height.
+We show that, in an isolated two-level quantum system described by a time-dependent Hamiltonian, correlated noise in the Hamiltonian's parameters can lead to an arbitrarily long plateau in the state-preparation fidelity as a function of elapsed time.
+We explain the formation of this plateau using the Bloch-sphere representation, deriving analytical expressions for its start and end times and its height.
+We also briefly discuss the extent to which this phenomenon is expected to be visible in more general quantum systems with $N>2$ levels.

-\textit{Introduction.} The study of disorder in quantum condensed matter systems goes back several decades.
-Key milestones include Anderson's investigation of disorder-induced localization in one-dimensional lattices \cite{Anderson1958}, the demonstration that all single-particle eigenstates are also localized in two dimensions \cite{Abrahams1979}, and the extension of these ideas to the case of interacting electrons, creating the burgeoning field of many-body localization \cite{Basko2006}.

-These studies have generally concentrated on uncorrelated time-independent site disorder.
-This is a reasonable approach in solid-state systems with impurity-generated randomness, since the relaxation rate of the electrons is much faster than the dynamics of such impurities.

-In the past twenty years great strides have also been made in using cold atom systems as `quantum simulators' of models that have long been of interest in the condensed-matter context \cite{Jaksch2005, Bloch2008}.
-This is often done by subjecting the atoms to a laser standing wave that mimics the periodic potential of the crystalline environment:\ an `optical lattice'.
-The almost total lack of disorder in such optical lattices is often an advantage.
-Nonetheless, there have also been experiments in which disorder is deliberately introduced, either via an additional incommensurate optical lattice \cite{Fallani2007} or by exposing the atoms in the set-up to a laser speckle pattern \cite{Lye2005}.
-Both of these sources of disorder are also independent of time.

-Another direction of research in cold-atom physics has been the deliberate preparation of the cold-atom system in a particular quantum state.
-To this end, one often wishes to alter the parameters of the Hubbard model describing the low-energy atomic motion (the hopping integral $J$ and the on-site repulsion $U$) in some deterministic way:\ $J(t)$ and $U(t)$.
-This is achieved by `ramping' the intensities of the lasers that create the optical lattice according to some time-dependent function $V_0(t)$ \cite{Greiner2002, Trotzky2008, Greif2013a}.

-This ideal ramp profile will in reality be perturbed by noise, whether due to `pixellation' by the digital controller or the deliberate introduction of perturbations to the ramp.
-This motivates the consideration of time-dependent noise \cite{DeChiara2003,Pokrovsky2003} in the cold-atom context.

-An important feature of such noise is that, because $J(t)$ and $U(t)$ are time-local functions of $V_0(t)$, any noise added to $V_0(t)$ will appear in both of them \cite{Jaksch2005, Bloch2008}:\ the noise in the hopping integral and the noise in the on-site repulsion will be {\it correlated\/}.
-In this Letter, we show that such correlations can cause a plateau in the disorder-averaged fidelity as a function of total ramp time.

-We begin by presenting a simple two-site Hubbard model, similar to one used in recent state-preparation experiments, in which this phenomenon can be easily illustrated.
-We then explain the physical origin of the plateau, and give an explicit expression for its height (i.e.\ the fidelity at which the system gets `stuck').
-We present the results of numerical simulations in which the plateau can be clearly seen, and which show excellent agreement with our analytical theory.
-Finally, we give analytical estimates of the noise parameters for which the plateau is visible, as well as expressions for its start and end times.